 Once the SOLR process has gotten underway you'll then have to wait for a restricted period of time until you can move to a different gas or electricity supplier.
-This period of time is not fixed and will be decided by the regulator but it's likely to be around three months.
+The CRU has decided that this period of time will be up to 29th December 2022.

 Will I receive a final invoice from Panda Power?

 Yes, you will.
 This final invoice will be up to the date you transfer to a new supplier or up until the SOLR process kicks in.